Dowell-Lab/Displacement_Analysis_Barone_2026/README.md

 # Disassociation Meta-Analysis

-This repository accumulates data processing scripts, intermediate results, and final results in Barone et al. (2025).
+This repository contains data processing scripts from Barone et al. (2025).
 New sequencing data mentioned in this paper can be found at the following GEO accession numbers:

 | Description | Accession Numbers |
 |-------------|-------------------|